johnnymugs/self-talk/one/01_slide.md

 TODO: verify this and stick it in somewhere
 Think about Atwood's law.
 "Whatever can be done in JavaScript will be done."
+"Atwood's Law: any application that can be written in JavaScript, will eventually be written in JavaScript."
-David Ungar gave a great talk in 2009 after he received the TODO award for his work on Self.
+David Ungar gave a great talk in 2009 after he received the Dahl-Nygaard award for his work on Self.
 It's a great talk to watch, you can see it on Stanford's YouTube page.
 The whole talk is full of great quotes but two really stick out to me.